dbeef/temperature-ds/README.md

 The original firmware does not support temperature calibration, calibration is supported by nocash firmware (if present). </i>

 Temperature oscillates +-1C almost every second, though it still detects temperature changes, so If you smooth the output plot it may be accurate enough.
-Here's a plot of 5 minutes of measurment every 1 second:</p>
+Here's a plot of 5 minutes of measurment every 1 second (I put the console on a windowsill on a sunny day):</p>

 <p align="center">